Macro-HQ/AutoFilter/README.md

 # AutoFilter

-~~The original application was meant for a wider usage area, for multiple people, but ended up just giving up since people don't trust me with their vps's ips! (what a shocker)
-Which should explain why I made the discord bot ("server") seperate from the "client"~~

 Works good... enough...

 # Setup

-## For now, this only works on Linux!
-Windows support will be added later... maybe.
+### This currently only works on Linux!
+Windows support will be added... maybe.

 ## Discord Setup